roqtech/roq-linter/README.md

 # roq-linter

-So with roq-linter we want to make sure that our code adheres to our coding convention rulebook, the idea is to add automated checks by making a custom-eslint-plugin(roq-linter), to make sure the checks are in place.
+So with roq-linter we want to make sure that our code adheres to the coding convention rulebook, the idea is to make automated checks.
 Obviously we don't aim to check logical workflows that require human involvement with technical expertise.
 But whatever can be caught before a PR goes under review, needs to be caught to reduce effort on the side of the reviewer and swaps of control between the PR owner/opener/raiser and the reviewer.

 ### How to configure this plugin to work with your roq project?
 So, we expose three different configurations, specific to the type of resources (backend/frontend):